Leadership. Community. Progress

 Meet Dr. Alma D. Hall

-A proud Mexican immigrant and 30-year Texas transplant, she has called District 5 home and heart.
-With a Ph.D. in Professional Leadership and two Master’s degrees in Teaching and School Leadership, she blends deep academic insight with real-world dedication.
-From city management to classroom innovation, her journey is rooted in service.
-Her experience spans education, community recreation, and leadership—making her uniquely equipped to uplift families, empower youth, and advocate for all voices.
-She’s not just qualified—she's one of us.
-She knows our struggles, our dreams, and our potential.
+A proud Mexican immigrant, U.S. citizen, and lifelong registered Democrat, she has made District 5 her home and her heart for the past 30 years.
+With a Ph.D. in Professional Leadership and two Master’s degrees in Teaching and School Leadership, she combines deep academic knowledge with real-world dedication.
+Her journey—from city management to innovative work in the classroom—has always been about service.
+Her experience spans education, community programs, and leadership, making her uniquely prepared to uplift families, empower young people, and ensure every voice is heard.
+She’s not just qualified — she’s one of us.
+She understands our struggles, shares our dreams, and believes in our potential.
 With passion, experience, and a proven record of leadership, she’s ready to fight for safer streets, stronger schools, and smarter investments in our future.
-District 5 deserves a leader who’s walked in our shoes and is ready to lead with heart.
-Let’s move forward—together.
+District 5 deserves a leader who has walked in our shoes — and is ready to lead with heart.
+Let’s move forward, together.

 Stronger as One.
 Powered by Many.